orca2005-com/ss-orca2/docs/DDOS_PROTECTION.md

-# DDoS Protection Guide for SportNet
+# DDoS Protection Guide for SportSYNC

 ## Current Protection Level: **BASIC** 🟡

-Your SportNet application has basic DDoS protection but needs additional measures for enterprise-level security.
+Your SportSYNC application has basic DDoS protection but needs additional measures for enterprise-level security.

 ## ✅ What's Protected